Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Probably the easiest way to autostart in Windows 10: Type "Start apps" into the Windows search field and click on the result with the same name.

-Windows 10 Autostart opens and looks like this:
+The Windows 10 autostart opens and this is what it looks like:

 Find Windows 10 Autostart 1200

-Truly a blessing and a curse at the same time: Windows 10 Autostart ensures that certain programs it contains start automatically when Windows starts.
+Truly a curse and a blessing at the same time: Windows 10 Autostart ensures that certain programs it contains start automatically when Windows starts.

 This can be useful for Spotify, Steam or background programs such as Slack, for example, but in other cases programs nest themselves in the autostart, which you can also start manually at any time if required.

-This is because every program generates system load in the background.
+Because: Every program creates system load in the background.

-The PC starts up more slowly, the battery performance decreases and the working speed suffers.
+The PC starts more slowly, the battery performance decreases and the working speed suffers.

 No more - clean up now!